 Photo by Ana Mejia, Calima Lake near Buga

-A beautiful way to explore the surrounding Andean mountains of Cali and enjoy the stunning nature is on horseback.
+One of the best ways to explore the Andean mountains surrounding Cali and enjoy the stunning nature is on horseback.
 Several companies in Cali offer horseback riding tours.

 One of the top attractions in the surroundings of Cali is the crystal-clear San Cipriano river, reachable in about two hours from the city.
 On your hike through lush green vegetation you can encounter waterfalls, birds and a variety of other fauna.